AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-acl-api.md

 ## `Get Asset or AssetType Access Control List`

-Get the `AssetControlList` of the specified asset or asset type.
+Returns the `AssetControlList` of the specified asset or asset type.

 ### Request